Tallinn University of Technology

 • The interest in the specialty, where it comes from and why it is desired to study on the programme of Technology Governance and Sustainability.
 A motivation for passing the curriculum with the nominal period.
 Expectations regarding the studies, i.e. understanding of the knowledge and skills to be acquired.
 Perception of specific areas or topics for which the level of knowledge is inadequate.
 Expectations regarding the study process, the possibilities to combine work and study activities, preferences in teaching methodology, linguistic barriers, readiness for writing academic papers.
 (0-2 points)

-• Previous exposure to the topics covered in the programme and awareness of relevant societal debates in the field of studies.
+• Previous exposure to topics covered in the curriculum, i.e. knowledge of the topics covered within the curriculum, and awareness of societal debates in the field of studies.
 (0-2 points)

 Duration of the interview is 10-15 minutes.